With the release of Darkstalkers Chronicle, Capcom

 with your best team of Darkstalkers.

-entirely new mode, not found in any previous versions of Darkstalkers.
+even presents an entirely new mode, not found in any previous versions of Darkstalkers.
 The new

 "Tower Mode" allows players select 3 characters which they can alternate between fights